 The cheerleading squads serve to promote spirit and generate support for Catawba's athletic teams.
 Football and basketball cheering squads are chosen in the spring of each academic year through a series of tryouts before a panel of judges.

 Choral and Instrumental Music Ensembles

 Catawba's choral, instrumental and popular music ensembles perform frequently and participate in a variety of campus and community programs.
-The choral groups include the Catawba Singers and Chamber Singers.
+The choral groups include the Catawba Chamber Singers.
 The instrumental groups include the Wind Ensemble and Community Band as well as the Catawba PRIDE marching band.
-The popular music ensembles include rock, urban, country, and American roots groups in addition to a contemporary Christian band and a gospel choir.
+The popular music ensembles include rock, urban, country and American roots groups in addition to a contemporary Christian band and a gospel choir.
 Membership for all ensembles is by audition, with non-music majors encouraged to participate.

 Auditions for Dance Ensemble are open to any Catawba student regardless of major.
 Dance Ensemble is a dance company that performs a mixed repertoire on campus once each semester, and occasionally performs for local schools, organizations and arts events.

 The Dead Athenian Society is a society of male students providing opportunities for fellowship, service, as well as social and spiritual growth.
 These goals are accomplished through enrichment sessions, social activities, overnight retreats and participation in service projects such as working at the local homeless shelter or ushering for special events.
 Membership is by invitation.